MinaVelicastelo/CV_Dashboard/README.md

 # CV_Dashboard

+Main objective is to *create a dashboard that shows, not only my tableau skills, but also my curriculum vitae in an engaging and interactive way*

+Tasks I needed to do in order to complete the project `- Create a text, divided in sections (Language, Skills, Education and Work Experience) reflecting on my trajectory since I started in the workplace`
+`- Using the data created (texts) organize it in some spreadsheets` `- Import the tables in the spreadsheets to tableau`

 This is a project that consists in collect and organizing qualitative and quantitative data about my educational and professinal life, and share it in an interactive dashboard format.
 `First I created 3 simple texts that detailed my life language, skills, work and educational trajectory:`